- Share your observations

 Status and Natural Heritage Inventory documented occurrences in Wisconsin

 The table below provides information about the protected status - both state and federal - and the rank (S and G Ranks) for Hine's Emerald (Somatochlora hineana).
 See the Working List Key for more information about abbreviations.
 Counties shaded blue have documented occurrences for this species in the Wisconsin Natural Heritage Inventory database.
-The map is provided as a general reference of where this species has been found to date and is not meant as a range map.
+The map is provided as a general reference of where occurrences of this species meet NHI data standards and is not meant as a comprehensive map of all observations.

 |Federal Status in Wisconsin||LE|

 Note: a species guidance document is not available at this time.
 Information below was compiled from publication PUB-ER-085-99 (now out-of-print).